-The Iron Throne is back, as you can watch House of the Dragon online right now.
-Yes, the Game of Thrones prequel just soared onto HBO Max, and it hopefully will erase that bitter aftertaste of the final Game of Thrones season by taking audiences back in time to the earlier days of Daenerys' house.
+The Iron Throne is back, as you can watch House of the Dragon online right now — in fact, the whole first season is complete.
+So you can binge the entire thing in a day and see how HBO Max fared in trying to erase that bitter aftertaste of the final Game of Thrones season by taking audiences back in time to the earlier days of Daenerys' house.

-House of the Dragon episode 1 premiered today (Sunday, August 21) on HBO and HBO Max (opens in new tab).
-It arrived just before 9 p.m.
+House of the Dragon ran from Sunday, August 21 to Sunday, October 23 on HBO and HBO Max.
+On HBO Max, it arrived just before 9 p.m.
 ET, and we just hit play on it.
-Expect audience demand to test HBO Max's servers limits (so far, so good).

 The meta-story is just as interesting, as this series is HBO's bid to keep the proverbial Iron Throne of fantasy TV (Prime Video looks to take over with The Lord of the Rings: The Rings of Power).

 The series, though, is about the age-old topic that Game of Thrones has always been focused on: a fight for power.
 Here, we see the path of the first queen of House Targaryen.
 Yes, long before Daenerys had one of the worst character arcs to end a series, there was princess Rhaenyra Targaryen (Emma D’Arcy).
 Both of pure Valyrian blood and a dragonrider, Rhaenyra has one big obstacle in her path to power: no woman has held the iron throne before her.
 Before you start watching the series, you can read about the 7 things you should know about House of The Dragon.